mattermost/docs/source/install/troubleshooting.rst

 Please note that the apps cannot connect to servers with self-signed certificates, consider using `Let's Encrypt <https://docs.mattermost.com/install/config-ssl-http2-nginx.html>`__ instead.

-Login with ADFS/Office365 is not working
+Login with ADFS/Office365 is Not Working
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In line with Microsoft guidance we recommend `configuring intranet forms-based authentication for devices that do not support WIA <https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/configure-intranet-forms-based-authentication-for-devices-that-do-not-support-wia>`_.

-The “Connecting…” bar doesn't clear
+The “Connecting…” Bar Doesn't Clear
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If your app is working properly, you should see a grey “Connecting…” bar that clears or says “Connected” after the app reconnects.

-If you are seeing this message all the time, and your internet connection seems fine, ask your server administrator if the server uses NGINX or another webserver as a reverse proxy.
+If you are seeing this message all the time, and your internet connection seems fine, ask your server administrator whether the server uses NGINX or another webserver as a reverse proxy.
 If so, they should check that it is configured correctly for `supporting the websocket connection for APIv4 endpoints <https://docs.mattermost.com/install/install-ubuntu-1604.html#configuring-nginx-as-a-proxy-for-mattermost-server>`__.

-I’m not receiving push notifications on my device
+I’m Not Receiving Push Notifications on my Device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you did not receive a push notification when :doc:`testing push notifications <mobile-testing-notifications>`, use the following procedure to troubleshoot: